academe/Omnipay-Wirecard/README.md

 The notification handler does not need to respond to the notification in any special way other than by returning a HTTP 200 code.
+This driver leaves the merchant site to exit after procssing the result.